matro7sh/smersh-cli/README.md

 ## Manually

-smersh-cli requires at least Python 3.5 because of the usage of typing (see[PEP 484](https://www.python.org/dev/peps/pep-0484/) for more information).
+smersh-cli requires at least Python 3.5 because of the usage of typing (see [PEP 484](https://www.python.org/dev/peps/pep-0484/) for more information).
 However, we recommend Python 3.8 to avoid using a hack to get the project working (see [issue #12](https://github.com/CMEPW/smersh-cli/issues/12)).
 If you have an older Python version, you will need to upgrade as we won't support any version below 3.5.